Vertex operator algebra: Monster vertex algebra

 The monster vertex algebra $V^\natural$ (also called the "moonshine module") is the key to Borcherds's proof of the Monstrous moonshine conjectures.
 It was constructed by Frenkel, Lepowsky, and Meurman in 1988.
 It is notable because its character is the j-invariant with no constant term, $j(\tau) - 744$, and its automorphism group is the monster group.
 It is constructed by orbifolding the lattice vertex algebra constructed from the Leech lattice by the order 2 automorphism induced by reflecting the Leech lattice in the origin.
 That is, one forms the direct sum of the Leech lattice VOA with the twisted module, and takes the fixed points under an induced involution.
 Frenkel, Lepowsky, and Meurman conjectured in 1988 that $V^\natural$ is the unique holomorphic vertex operator algebra with central charge 24, and partition function $j(\tau) - 744$.
 This conjecture is still open.

 Chiral de Rham complex

 Malikov, Schechtman, and Vaintrob showed that by a method of localization, one may canonically attach a bcβγ (boson–fermion superfield) system to a smooth complex manifold.
 This complex of sheaves has a distinguished differential, and the global cohomology is a vertex superalgebra.
 Ben-Zvi, Heluani, and Szczesny showed that a Riemannian metric on the manifold induces an N=1 superconformal structure, which is promoted to an N=2 structure if the metric is Kähler and Ricci-flat, and a hyperkähler structure induces an N=4 structure.
 Borisov and Libgober showed that one may obtain the two-variable elliptic genus of a compact complex manifold from the cohomology of the Chiral de Rham complex.
 If the manifold is Calabi–Yau, then this genus is a weak Jacobi form.

+Vertex algebra associated to a surface defect

+A vertex algebra can arise as a subsector of higher dimensional quantum field theory which localizes to a two real-dimensional submanifold of the space on which the higher dimensional theory is defined.
+A prototypical example is the construction of Beem, Leemos, Liendo, Peelaers, Rastelli, and van Rees which associates a vertex algebra to any 4d N=2 superconformal field theory.
+This vertex algebra has the property that its character coincides with the Schur index of the 4d superconformal theory.
+When the theory admits a weak coupling limit, the vertex algebra has an explicit description as a BRST reduction of a bcβγ system.